Here's How to Get Birth Control Delivered Right to Your Door

 The Pill Club

-In addition to offering about 45 brands of birth control pills, the NuvaRing, the patch, and emergency contraception, Nurx also offers PrEP for HIV prevention and at-home HPV testing.
-They currently only ship to 21 states but offer free delivery and automatic refills.
+In addition to offering about 45 brands of birth control pills, the NuvaRing, the patch, the shot, and emergency contraception, Nurx also offers PrEP for HIV prevention, at-home HPV testing, genital and oral herpes treatment, and migraine treatment.
+They currently only ship to 30 states but offer free delivery and automatic refills.
 To get a prescription, you can either select the prescription you currently have or get a doctor's advice on which method might work best for you.
 Then you answer a few health questions, the Nurx medical team reviews your request and health history, and a licensed medical provider will write the prescription.
-Boom-soon you'll have BC right at your door.
+Boom — soon you'll have birth control delivery right at your door.
 They take most insurance (which should knock your cost per month down to $0) but have the option to pay out of pocket as well.
 (P.S.
 Before you start a prescription, read up on the link between blood clots and birth control.)

-Twentyeight Health currently offers service only in New York, New Jersey, Pennsylvania, Maryland, and Florida but offers the same benefits as some of the larger services.
-This is a great option if you're new to BC or between docs since you can't transfer in an existing prescription.
-First, you sign up for Twentyeight Health and fill out a medical questionnaire.
+Twentyeight Health currently offers service only in New York, New Jersey, Pennsylvania, Maryland, North Carolina, and Florida but offers the same benefits as some of the larger services.
+First, you sign up for Twentyeight Health and fill out a medical questionnaire for a new or renewed prescription.
 If you want, you can also do a short audio consultation with a doctor for advice.
-Then a doctor reviews your info to confirm your eligibility and writes you a prescription, and you'll have your birth control delivered to your door within two or three days.
+Then a doctor reviews your info to confirm your eligibility and writes you a prescription, and you'll have your birth control delivery (up to 12 packs of birth control per delivery!) within two or three days.
 They take cash and most insurance, and they offer most BC pill brands.
-You'll pay $20 for the initial consultation, but then you can pay as low as $0 (with insurance or Medicaid) or $18 (out-of-pocket) per month for your automatic monthly prescription refill and online messaging with Twentyeight Health's doctors.
-(Don't forget that the IUD is a birth control option too.)
+You'll pay $20 for the initial consultation, but then you can pay as low as $0 (with insurance or Medicaid) or $16 (out-of-pocket) per month for your automatic monthly prescription refill and online messaging with Twentyeight Health's doctors.
+(Don't forget that the IUD is a birth control option, too!)

-HeyDoctor isn't just for birth control: They also offer UTI antibiotics and treatment, acne treatment and prevention, STD testing, cold sore prescription treatment and refills, acute sinus infection treatment, pregnancy testing, metabolic performance analysis, and HIV testing (and that's not even everything!).
-For $15, you complete an online visit with a doctor and can get a prescription for any of the 14 birth control pills offered, the ring, or the patch-no insurance needed.
+HeyDoctor isn't just for birth control delivery: They also offer UTI antibiotics and treatment, acne treatment and prevention, STD testing, herpes prescription treatment and refills, acute sinus infection treatment, pregnancy testing, metabolic performance analysis, and HIV testing (and that's not even everything!).
+For $15, you complete an online visit with a doctor and can get a prescription for any of the many birth control pills offered, the ring, or the patch — no insurance needed.
 Plus, you can chat with the HeyDoctor medical team anytime.
-The downsides: They're only available in 24 states (check with their team to see if HeyDoctor is available where you live) and you have to go through another mail-order pharmacy to get the prescription delivered to your door.
-You have the option of picking it up at a pharmacy IRL too.
+You can opt to have the prescription sent to your local pharmacy or go through a mail-order pharmacy (available in all 50 states) to have it sent right to your door.
 (Related: 9 Healthy Habits That Will *Actually* Help Prevent UTIs)

-The Hers site is so chill and millennial, it'll feel like you're shopping for leggings-not prescription meds.
-The purchasing process is nearly as simple too: for $30, you can choose between 10 different common, generic types of birth control pills.
-(They provide a list comparing the generic names to the brand names-i.e., Ocella is also Yasmin or Zarah.)
-They don't take any insurance but instead charge a flat rate of $30 per month.
+The Hers site is so chill and millennial, it'll feel like you're shopping for leggings — not prescription meds.
+The purchasing process is nearly as simple too: You can choose between 13 different common, generic types of birth control pills (they provide a list comparing the generic names to the brand names — i.e., Ocella is also Yasmin or Zarah), and each one is labeled with some of the benefits it offers along with reduced pregnancy risk (i.e. helps with menstrual headaches, period pain, acne, etc.).
+They don't take any insurance but instead plans start as low as $12 per month.
 (Which, honestly, might be worth not dealing with the usual hassle of insurance.)
 You can either go with a pill you've already been taking or consult with their independent physician for a recommendation, but both require an online medical evaluation and new prescription from a Hers doc.
 FYI: They don't only deal with birth control.
-You can also purchase Addyi (their name for 100mg tablets flibanserin, which treat female hypoactive sexual desire disorder), prescription skin-care products, and hair-care products.
-Hers products available in most-but not all-states in the U.S., and the availability varies depending on what you're ordering.
-(Check their full list here.)
+You can also purchase yeast infection treatment, lubes and condoms, cold sore or genital herpes treatment, supplements, prescription skin-care products, hair-care products, mental health prescriptions and therapy, and even at-home COVID-19 tests.
+Hers products are available in all U.S. states in the U.S., except for their psychiatry department which varies.